-8The documentation requirements led to an average reduction in overpayment by \$3,551 per firm for 209,482 firms in the group of firms exposed to upfront documentation requirements (Table A.7).
+8The documentation requirements led to an average reduction in overpayment by \$3,551 per firm for 209,911 firms in the group of firms exposed to upfront documentation requirements.
+It led to an average reduction in amounts from multiple loans by \$411 per firm for 210,296 firmss in the the group of firms exposed to upfront documentation requirements (see Appendix Table A.8 for details).